BazzaCuda/MinimalistMediaPlayerX/README.md

 `K`                     | mark this media file as [K]eep (renames with a leading underscore to bring to top of folder) `R`                     | [R]ename the current media file **Freeze Frame** |
-`RIGHT ARROW`           | pauses the video and steps forwards one frame.
+`Right Arrow`           | pauses the video and steps forwards one frame.
 Can be held down for rapid continuous stepping.
-`LEFT ARROW`            | pauses the video and steps backwards one frame.
+`Left Arrow`            | pauses the video and steps backwards one frame.
 Can be held down for rapid continuous stepping.
 **Gamma** |
 `[`                     | decrease gamma.
 Can be held down for rapid decrease `]`                     | increase gamma.
 Can be held down for rapid increase